-Integer Output

-0 0

--1 -1

-1 16777216

-16777216

 Laboratory 5: Postlab

 Date Section

-Section
+Name

-Handling Una aligned Data in MIPS
+Handling Unaligned Data in MIPS

-are provides instructions that can be used to handle unaligned data.
-Loading an unaligned will require at least two instructions, one to get the upper part of the data and another one the same data.
+The MIPS architecture provides instructions that can be used to handle unaligned data.
+Loading an unaligned word from memory will require at least two instructions, one to get the upper part of the data and another one for the lower part of the same data.

-tructions in the instruction set will result in programs that work without generating align These programs will be slower than their counterparts in which data is aligned in memory ries.
+Using the special instructions in the instruction set will result in programs that work without generating alignment related errors.
+These programs will be slower than their counterparts in which data is aligned in memory at the proper boundaries.

-Instruction alignmer choice for instruction at is a must.
-The programmer may choose whether data is aligned or not but there is nons.
+Instruction alignment is a must.
+The programmer may choose whether data is aligned or not but there is no choice for instructions.

-•

-•
+Can you see any advantage in working with unaligned data?